-- If there is a poor honey flow, set up your supplemental feeding prior to installing queens to minimize disturbance; AVOID using feed stimulants that contain additives such as lemongrass when introducing a queen during a dearth, as this can contribute to robbing.
+- Set up your supplemental feeding prior to installing queens to minimize disturbance; AVOID using feed stimulants containing additives like lemongrass when introducing a queen during a dearth, this can contribute to robbing.
 If available provide the new queen w drawn comb.

-- 24-48 hours prior to introduction: REMOVE: OLD QUEEN/ VIRGIN QUEENS; AND ALL QUEEN CELLS.
-(Throw the dead queen away from the hive, NOT back into the colony)
+- 6 – 24 hours PRIOR to introduction REMOVE: OLD QUEEN/ VIRGIN QUEENS; AND ALL QUEEN CELLS.
+(Throw the dead queen away from the hive).

 - DO NOT REMOVE OR POKE A HOLE IN THE TAPE ON WOODEN CAGES.